Kasen/cookbook-simple-iptables/README.md

 Attributes
 ==========
+`node["simple_iptables"]["tables"]` attribute allows to specify the list of iptables tables, which you want to use on you node.
+It may be necessary, if you haven't any iptables table on you node.
+For example: you using stateless firewall.
+Default: %w(filter nat mangle raw)

-This cookbook uses node attributes to track internal state when generating the iptables rules and policies.
+This cookbook uses other node attributes to track internal state when generating the iptables rules and policies.
 These attributes _should not_ be overridden by roles, other recipes, etc.